phuocphan09/CS308/PLP2/README.md

 ```

 ## Binding
-> Just like other Object-Oriented Programming Languages, Swift supports both static and dynamic binding: static means the binding occurs at compile time while the process happen at runtime for the other mode.
+> Just like other Object-Oriented Programming Languages, Swift supports both static and dynamic binding: static means the binding occurs at compile time while the process happens at runtime for the other mode.
 Preference is given for static that: Swift will do static binding on any commands that their information (values, types, reference) are ready / available at compile time, and leave the rest for runtime.

 # References
 - Apple's Official Documentation of Swift https://docs.swift.org/swift-book/